 I wanted to explain how your leg workout could be causing injuries and irritating your back.

-Often when it comes to leg workouts, we put unnecessary stress on our back leading to irritation, potential injury, and pain.
+Often when it comes to leg workouts, we put unnecessary stress on our backs leading to irritation, potential injury, and pain.

 I’ll go through one of these exercises; the Inclined Leg Press.

-During the traditional bilateral two legged in incline press, you unlock the weight and straighten the legs out out.
-When you come back down, your low back flattens out.
+During the traditional, bilateral two legged in incline press, you unlock the weight and straighten the legs out out.
+When you come back down with the legs, your low back flattens out.
 This flattening out of the back puts a lot of stress on the back.

 Move one leg up and bring the other leg down, foot planted on the floor.
 This position locks the pelvis so there is not as much rocking of the pelvis happening.
 This keeps that curve in the lower back as you work your legs.
 You also work your hip a lot more because you have to stabilize.

-You can also slide your hand underneath your lower back and try to keep that pressure on your hand as you work on your legs.
+You can also slide your hand underneath your lower back and try to keep that pressure on your hand the same as you work on your legs.